sudar/wp-plugin-in-github/README.md

 - deploy-plugin.sh - Use this script to push your WordPress Plugin updates to SVN from git/github
 - readme-converter.sh - Use this script to convert readme files between Github markdown and WordPress repo markdown format
 - create-archive.sh - Use this script to create a zip archive of the Plugin
+- update-version.sh - Use this script to update version string in all the files of the Plugin

 Usage
 -------------